redhat-marketplace/redhat-marketplace-operator/README.md

 The Redhat Marketplace Operator and its components support running under the OpenShift Container Platform default restricted security context constraints.

+### Metric State scoping requirements
+*Note:* The metric state deployment has `get/list/watch` accesses to resources via the `view` ClusterRole.
+For operators deployed using OLM permission are added to clusterrole/view dynamically.
+If your operator is not deployed through OLM please add the following label to your clusterrole: `rbac.authorization.k8s.io/aggregate-to-view: "true"`
 ### Documentation

 [RedHat Marketplace](https://marketplace.redhat.com/en-us/documentation)